digitalepidemiologylab/crowdbreaks-streamer-v1/README.md

 sudo apt-get install python-certbot-nginx sudo certbot --nginx -d logstash-dev.crowdbreaks.org
 ```
 This should automatically modify the nginx config as well as add all necessary certificates.
+The current certificate on logstash-dev will expire 2018-02-27.
+Run `/opt/letsencrypt/letsencrypt-auto —debug` or set up a cron job to renew certificates.

 # Vaccine sentiment tracking